Studying in Nuremberg

 Interview with Reinhard, Bachelor's degree program in International Business Studies

-Why did you decided to study a Bachelor’s degree program at the School of Business and Economics?
+Why did you decide to study a Bachelor’s degree program at the School of Business, Economics and Society?

-Reinhard: I wanted a degree program with an international focus which is why I decided to study International Business Studies at the School of Business and Economics.
+Reinhard: I wanted a degree program with an international focus which is why I decided to study International Business Studies at the School of Business, Economics and Society.
 This degree program includes a semester abroad.
 Internationality is very important at the School: hardly any other university in Germany has so many partnerships and collaboration with universities in other countries as the School of Business and Economics at FAU – whether its in China, Japan, France or America.

 And the fact that I can take a break after completing my Bachelor’s degree after three years was another important factor that convinced me to study this program.
 During that time I can gain some professional experience or go abroad again before I start a Master’s degree program.